voluntadpear/homepage/blog/how-vue-devtools-work/how-vue-devtools-work.md

 ## Conclusion

-And that's it for this guide!
-When I started this journey through how a production-level developer tools extension was made, I never imagined it would have this level of complexity and moving parts.
+And here is where this journey ends!
+When I started studying how a production-level developer tools extension was made, I never imagined it would have this level of complexity and moving parts.
 I hope that this write-up can be helpful if you're thinking about making the Vue Devtools even better, or if you need to build an awesome new Devtools extension for your use case!
 I realized that there aren't that many resources available explaining the different aspects of one so perhaps this can help a bit :)

 Thank you for reading and have a nice day!